Eric-D-Stevens/audio-tour-frontend/PRIVACY_POLICY.md

 ## Location Information

-TensorTrix collects precise location data to provide you with audio tours relevant to your surroundings.
+TensorTours collects precise location data to provide you with audio tours relevant to your surroundings.
 This is a core feature of our application.

 - **Why we need location access**: To identify nearby points of interest and provide relevant audio content.
 - **When we access location**: Only when the app is in use, and with your explicit permission.